 We have updated the poster which was presented at RWSN 2016, presenting 6 practical ideas to SDG6 and related SDGs 1 (Poverty), 2 (Food), 3 (Health) and 8 (Youth Employment).
+The updated poster can be accessed through the resources page.

 The only way to provide water for all, to a growing population in developing countries, is to capacitate the same people to solve that problem.
 EMAS and SMART Centres have been training and guiding small-scale entrepreneurs in developing countries for many years.
 Trained entrepreneurs now supply affordable water technologies to communities and households in over 20 countries serving more than 2 million people.